mhoffman/kmos/INSTALL.rst

 In general this script has been developed and tested on Ubuntu 9.04-12.04 in conjunction with both gfortran and ifort.
 So things will most likely work best under a similar setup.
-Other than standard libraries you need to fetch:
+Other than standard libraries you most likely need to fetch:

 *  python-numpy : contains f2py
 *  python-lxml
+*  python-ase : download https://wiki.fysik.dtu.dk/ase/python-ase-3.9.0.3502.tar.gz, unzip and run `python setup.py install [--user]`
+*  python-dev

 Optional: